cortharlow/Burrito_Challenge/README.md

 2. Didn't have time to look into some animation effects that I wanted to implement -- upon losing, highlighting the needed ingredients, bouncing effect when hovering over ingredients, etc.
 3. REALLY wanted to implement some Media Queries

+---
+#### Copyright Notice

+The media and information used in this app is for educational purposes.

+Project created with ♥ at General Assembly's Web Development Immersive.